-Some have never heard of this opportunity to get some cash back from the Government and are keen to know just what is R&D tax credit, while others have been told by their advisers that they will not qualify.
+Some have never heard of this opportunity to get some cash back from the Government and are keen to know just what is a research and development (R&D) tax credit, while others have been told by their advisers that they will not qualify.

 Two of the initial questions that are understandably fired back to us are “What is R and D tax credit?” and “How exactly will it benefit me?”

 Well, rather than getting bogged down in processes and rates, here we will help you with R&D tax credits by sketching out what the end result of making an R&D tax credit claim is: what an R&D tax credit actually looks like.

 The answer will depend on your circumstances, but there are five possibilities: